Today it’s not enough anymore to set up a blog and publish a few blog posts to get recognized by your target audience.

 Simply put health into the search bar and Tailwind will show you all health-related tribes.

 Before entering a tribe you can preview the tribe.

 You’ll also see how many members are in the tribe and how active the tribe is.

-This one is an example of a very active tribe which might be worth trying.
+This one is an example of a very active tribe that might be worth trying.

 Next, to the activity bar you usually either see a button called “request to join” or simply a join button.

 In this example, there is the button “add powerup to join” which means that I’m already in 5 tribes and would need to upgrade my plan if I wanted to join more.

 Once you joined the tribe of your choice you can start looking for content to pin from there and upload your own pins to the tribe to be shared by others.